The Lazarus Effect (novel): Plot summary

 When Scudi and Brett escape they are pursued by Gallow's commandoes.
-Due to intervention by Brett's employer, Queets Twisp, who has been looking for them, as well as Islander Bushka who has become mentally unstable (due to guilt over being forced at gunpoint to pilot the submarine that destroyed the island and killed thousands), and the kelp, which has again become sentient, and hylighters (giant hydrogen-filled airship like creatures which are vectors of the kelp that disseminate kelp seeds which have not been seen for centuries) Gallow's conspirators are eliminated, some killed by the kelp invading their hydrofoi boat and dragging the conspirators to drown.
+Due to intervention by Brett's employer, Queets Twisp, who has been looking for them, as well as Islander Bushka who has become mentally unstable (due to guilt over being forced at gunpoint to pilot the submarine that destroyed the island and killed thousands), and the kelp, which has again become sentient, and hylighters (giant hydrogen-filled airship-like creatures which are vectors of the kelp that disseminate kelp seeds which have not been seen for centuries) Gallow's conspirators are eliminated, some killed by the kelp invading their hydrofoil boat and dragging the conspirators to drown.

-The kelp, identifying itself as Avata communicates with Scudi, Brett and several assorted characters.
-The hybernation tanks fall and release many creatures including humpback whales.
+The kelp, identifying itself as Avata, communicates with Scudi, Brett and several assorted characters.
+The hibernation tanks fall and release many creatures including humpback whales.
 Avata, in the form of hylighters, brings old style humans release from untold centuries or millennia of hybernation to the protagonists boat and thence to small regions of dry land the Merman have created and which will be more stable now that the kelp has awakened and is able to control sea currents.
 Vata who mysteriously escaped from Islander care is revealed to sleep in the kelp and Ward Keel, who died due to organ failure, is revealed to have had his consciousness absorbed by the kelp as happens to all people whose bodies are placed in kelp when they die.

 Major themes

-The book deals with concepts such as artificial intelligence, worship and the inherent problems of totalitarianism.
+The book deals with concepts such as artificial intelligence, worship, ecology, and the inherent problems of totalitarianism.
 It also addresses the issues of clones, genetic engineering and racism.